Code-SY/WordGuessGame/README.md

 ## Tools, Technologies, Languages
 I have built this game with plain html, css and javascript.
 I have used VS Code.

-## Contributor / Developer
-Sveta Yanina is the sole developer :-)